 If you've opened a blank document, scribbled a few thoughts, then walked away because you weren't struck with gold, then you too didn't get past it.

 Neil and Ed know they're not superhuman.
-They simply respect the reality of human creativity: The brain has a linear pipeline for creativity, and the pipe needs clearing.
+They simply treat the brain as a pipeline for entering a creative flowstate, and they never forget that the pipe needs clearing.
 In every creative session, they allot time for emptying the wastewater.

-  They're not worrying whether clear water will eventually come.
+They're not worrying whether clear water will eventually arrive.
 It always does: (7)

-  The second technique for sustaining intrigue is selectively withholding information.
+The second technique for sustaining intrigue is withholding information.

-  Stories function the same way: storytelling is the art of choosing what to withhold.
+Storytelling is essentially the art of choosing what information to withhold.
 When rewriting, decide which answers you want to reserve until the end.

 The hook principle — "A captivating intro buys goodwill with readers so they overlook an imperfect middle."

 Let's pair that principle with a second:

 The peak-end rule — “People judge an experience largely based on how they felt at its most intense point and at its end.
 This implies they do not judge the experience based on the average of every moment.”